-(viii) At annual or, in the event of sudden changes in the situation, at shorter intervals the Commod Control would reconsider the whole commod position.
+(viii) At annual or, in the event of sudden changes in the situation, at shorter intervals the Commod Control would re-consider the whole commod position.
 In the course of the examination the Control would review the position not only of its own stocks, but also of total visible stocks throughout the world, and in appropriate cases crop prospects also.
-While the Control's power to stabilise prices is dependent on its own stock being adequate, it could not view with equanimity a situation in which outside stocks were accumulating rapidly even though its own were not.
-If, therefore, either its own stock or world stocks were increasing beyond a stipulated figure, or at more than a stipulated rate, thus indicating that the price was unduly attractive to producers, or unduly discouraging to consumers, the basic price would be reduced.
+While the Control's power to stabilise prices is entirely dependent on its own stock being adequate so that it would have to maintain a favourable level of prices until it had acquired a sufficient mass of manoeuvre, it could not view with equanimity a situation in which other stocks were accumulating rapidly even though its own were not. therefore, oither its own stock or world stocks were increasing beyond a stipulated figure, or at more than a stipulated rate, thus indicating that the price was unduly attractive to producers, or unduly discouraging to consumers, the basic price would be reduced.
 Similarly it would be raised if stocks were falling below a convenient level or at too fast a rate.
-Both the appropriate quantity for the normal stock of an individual commodity and the appropriate maximum pace of increase or decrease in that stock depend on the special characteristics of that commodity.
-In the case of the annual crops the normal stock should be at least large enough to replace any temporary deficiency caused by exceptionally poor harvests.
-In the case of other products, such as tree crops and minerals, where new production follows some years behind the initiation of measures to increase it, the stock should be sufficient to bridge at least part of the possible gap where there is a pronounced upward long-term trend in demand.
-Where there are physical reasons why the response of supply to the stimulus of increased prices is necessarily slow, it is important that the potenial capacity should be in excess of normal requirements, and it may be advisable, therefore, to offer some inducement to maintain such extra capacity It would be the duty of an efficient Control to find ways of conserving and suitably rewarding a prudent margin of excess potential capacity, charging the costs of this to consumers as a whole.
+Both the appropriate quantity for the "normal" stock of an individual commodity and the appropriate maximum pace of increase or decrease in that stock depend on the special characteristics of that commodity.
+In the case of the annual crops the normal stock should be at least large enough to replace any temporary deficiency caused by excep-In the case of other products, such as tionally poor harvests. tree crops and minerals, where new production follows some years behind the initiation of measures to increase it, the stock should be sufficient to bridge at least part of the possible gap where there is a pronounced upward long-term trend in demand.
+Where there are physical reasons why the response of supply to the stimulus of increased prices is necessarily slow, it is important that the potential capacity should be in excess of normal requirements, and it may be advisable, therefore, to offer some inducement to maintain such extra capacity in existence.
+It would be the duty of an efficient Commodity Control to find ways of conserving and suitably rewarding a prudent margin of excess potential capacity, charging the costs of this to the industry as a whole.